Javascript is not enabled.

 Find insurance estimator jobs

-With fewer people on the road during the first two pandemic years, many drivers started to drive more recklessly.
-That may be part of why traffic accidents are on the rise.
+With fewer people on the road during the first two pandemic years, many drivers started to drive less cautiously.
+That may be part of why traffic accidents had been on the rise.
 According to the National Highway Traffic Safety Administration, the number of traffic deaths jumped 22 percent when the first quarter of 2022 is compared with 2019.
 Those crashes have increased the demand for insurance estimators, with hiring likely to continue even during a possible economic downturn.

 Join AARP to Continue